Mohammad-Pishdar/Work-Day-Scheduler/README.md

 ## Installation

 This projec is an inetrenet-based app that runs inside the browser so you don't need to install anything.
 All you need is an internet browser to run the app.
+To see the app in action click here: https://mohammad-pishdar.github.io/Work-Day-Scheduler/

 ## Usage